 The Argument Against Universal Emotions

-Those who argue against the theory of universal emotions point out the problem in Ekman’s research from Papua New Guinea.
-Ekman had apparently given the natives photographs that they were supposed to match with emotions that had been explained to them.
-People against this theory say that this experiment was biased because it did not allow the natives to come to their conclusions on facial expressions.
+Those who argue against the theory of universal emotions point out a few problems in Ekman’s research from Papua New Guinea.
+One error that they identify is that Ekman had given photographs to the study participants that they were supposed to match with emotions that had been explained to them.
+People against this theory say that this experiment was biased because it did not allow the participants to come to their own conclusions or express differences regarding emotions and facial expressions.

-Barrett, who has set out to explain that emotional expression is not universal, says that emotions are not emotions until they can be explained to us in a way that makes sense to us.
-She describes emotions as a complex process that varies from person to person depending on how they are feeling and perceiving their reality.
-Therefore, it could not be a simple bodily response or something that is passed down through our DNA.
-She also states that emotions technically only have meaning that we have given to them, and we can't possibly begin to understand the complex processes happening behind the scenes of these "emotions."
+As a result of this study, Barrett claims that emotions are not emotions until they can be explained to us in a way that makes sense to us.
+She describes emotions as a complex process of responses to stimuli that varies from person to person depending on how they feel and perceive their reality.
+She also states that emotions technically only have meaning that we have given to them, and complex processes are happening behind the scenes of these emotions.